joinmarket-webui/jamdocs/docs/FAQ.md

 - Now follow the import procedure as explained above
 - Leave the command line with `exit` (multiple times)

+### Which bitcoin address types are supported?

+For sending, all address types are supported.
+For receiving, only bech32 (p2wpkh) addresses are used.

 ### Jam doesn't work anymore after updating Bitcoin Core to v26.0?

 BerkeleyDB (BDB) wallet creation was deprecated in Bitcoin Core v26.0.